-I am a designer who is currently really interested in transition design and how we can use design to make our world more responsible, ethical, and sustainable.
+I am a designer who works with words.
+I am really interested in transition design and how we can use design to make our world more responsible, ethical, and sustainable.

 I'm also a corgi mom, an artist, an avid reader, and an award winning chef - Seattle Times Pantry Challenge.

 I am currently designing conversations at Best Buy.

 A little about me.